-Attendance and Participation:

-Requirements for class attendance and make-up exams, assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/
+Attendance and Participation: Requirements for class attendance, make-up assignments, and other work in this course are consistent with university policies that can be found at: https://catalog.ufl.edu/UGRD/academic-regulations/attendance-policies/

-Attendance: We will not take roll calls.
-However, without consistent attendance and in-class participation it will be very difficult for you to succeed in the course.
+Attendance: In-class participation will be documented with attendance sheet.
+Without consistent attendance and in-class participation it will be very difficult for you to succeed in the course.